-Special Education Services -Special Education offers a variety of specialized instructional services for children who have physical, emotional, or mental disabilities.
-The Special Education department works diligently to ensure students with learning challenges are integrated successfully into general education courses and provided with the necessary supports to obtain academic growth.
-Additional programs and courses are offered to assist students with disabilities including Learning Centers, Behavioral Emotional Support Team (BEST) classes, academic support classes, and SDC classes.
+Special Education Services - Special Education provides a variety of specialized instructional services for children who meet eligibility for an Individual Education Plan under the 13 eligibility categories as defined by California Education Code for students ages TK to 22.
+The Special Education department works diligently to ensure students with learning challenges are included successfully into general education classrooms and provided with the necessary supports and services to obtain academic growth including co-teaching, RSP or Learning Center Support and/or placement in Specialized Classrooms for some or all of the instructional day.